-- Department of Athletics (610-436-3573, Sturzebecker HSC 220) Students may choose to contact them for help with filing a report and locating appropriate resources such as medical care and counseling. - Center for Women and Gender Equity (610-436-2111, Lawrence 220) offers support, resources and referrals for those impacted by sexual misconduct. - Center for Trans and Queer Advocacy (610-436-3147, Sykes 238) offers support services for students who identify as lesbian, gay, bisexual, transgender, queer, questioning, and their allies.

-- Office of Fraternity and Sorority Life (610-436-2117, Sykes 238) Students may choose to contact the Director for assistance in submitting a report and to identify appropriate resources. - Lawrence A Dowdy Multicultural Center (610-436-3273, Sykes 003) offers a supportive environment for multicultural students at West Chester University.
+- Department of Athletics (610-436-3573, Sturzebecker HSC 220) Students may choose to contact them for help with filing a report and locating appropriate resources such as medical care and counseling. - Center for Women and Gender Equity (610-436-2111, Lawrence 220) offers support, resources and referrals for those impacted by sexual misconduct. - Center for Trans and Queer Advocacy (610-436-3147, Sykes 238) offers support services for students who identify as lesbian, gay, bisexual, transgender, queer, questioning, and their allies. - Office of Fraternity and Sorority Life (610-436-2117, Sykes 238) Students may choose to contact the Director for assistance in submitting a report and to identify appropriate resources. - Lawrence A Dowdy Multicultural Center (610-436-3273, Sykes 003) offers a supportive environment for multicultural students at West Chester University.
 The Dowdy Center coordinates services, programs, and referrals that enhance the academic and personal development of students of color.
-In matters of sexual misconduct, the Dowdy Center provides information and referral/reporting assistance to students. - Office of Residence Life (610-436-3307, Lawrence 202) The Department of Residence Life and Housing Services has live-in staff available to students involved with sexual misconduct.
-The live-in staff includes Graduate Hall Directors (GHD), Graduate Assistants (GA), and Resident Assistants (RA).
-Staff members assist with room changes with the Title IX Coordinator/Director for Equity and Compliance. - Office of Services for Students with Disabilities (OSSD) (610-436-2564, Lawrence 223) Students may choose to contact the Director for assistance with submitting a report and identifying appropriate resources. - Learning Assistance and Resource Center (LARC) (610-436- 2535, Lawrence 224) is a resource to provide quality academic support services which help students become independent, 55 active learners who achieve academic success.
+In matters of sexual misconduct, the Dowdy Center provides information and referral/reporting assistance to students. - Office of Services for Students with Disabilities (OSSD) (610-436-2564, Lawrence 223) Students may choose to contact the Director for assistance with submitting a report and identifying appropriate resources. - Learning Assistance and Resource Center (LARC) (610-436-2535, Lawrence 224) is a resource to provide quality academic support services which help students become independent, 55 active learners who achieve academic success.
 The LARC can assist in tutoring and other supports to continue to be successful academically. - On-Campus Legal Advice currently enrolled students can use RamConnect to meet with a lawyer for free.
 Available appointments are scheduled for the full year and are listed on RamConnect.
-Please see their website at for additional information.
+Please see their website for additional information.

 The lawyer will provide a 15-minute consultation on a variety of civil and criminal issues - landlord/tenant, leases, citations, etc. This free service is offered by appointment only.
-The consultation does not extend into a court room.
+The consultation does not extend into a courtroom.
 If further legal aid is needed, the lawyer can suggest professionals for consideration, or refer students to the Lawyer Referral Service of the Chester County Bar Association.
 Please note that the lawyer is prohibited from taking any student cases as this may pose a conflict of interest.